-There is no one there to serve you breakfast in bed, complete with homemade pancakes and organic maple syrup (the kind that comes in the fancy glass bottles), and a plate of scrambled eggs and hashbrowns with “I heart Mom” scribbled in red ketchup.
+There is no one there to serve you breakfast in bed.
+No homemade pancakes or hashbrowns with “I heart Mom” scribbled in red ketchup.

 There is no one to orchestrate the construction paper card in backwards letters made with strawberry scented markers.

-Without a partner to create a special day for us, we are forgotten.
+Without a partner to create a special day for us, we can feel forgotten.